Eliza Brown

 Research Interests

-Cultural Demography; Economic Sociology; Gender and Sexuality; Medicine; Reproduction; Science and Technology Studies
+Economic Sociology; Gender and Sexualities; Medicine; Reproduction; Science and Technology Studies

 I am a sociologist who specializes in reproduction.
 I am particularly interested in temporality and anticipation, the role of money in medical interactions, and how medical providers and patients communicate about chance and risk.
 I use qualitative methods, including ethnography, depth interviews, and discourse analysis.
-My work has been published in American Sociological Review and Social Science & Medicine.
+My work has been published in American Sociological Review, Social Science & Medicine, Sociological Forum, and Journal of Health and Social Behavior.

-I am postdoctoral fellow writing a book based on my dissertation research on how fertility providers and patients negotiate the chance of twins as a byproduct of fertility treatments.
+I am writing a book based on my dissertation research on how fertility providers and patients negotiate the chance of twins as a byproduct of fertility treatments (under contract with University of Chicago Press).
 I received my PhD in sociology from New York University in 2021.

 Representative Publications